leonlatsch/scrypt-lite/README.md

 1. Go to Tags
 2. Search for the newes version and download it
 3. Extract it
-4. Run it or move it to a directory that is included in $PATH
+4. Run it or run `install.sh`
-5. Thats it
+5. Thats it.

 **Or:**